 - 1. Where there are less than five families within the relevant category, data is not reported for confidentiality reasons and will not be plotted in the figure above. - 2.
 Percentages will not sum to 100% as not all families reported employment status. - 3.
-Other includes: One parent employed, other parent unemployed and One parent unemployed and other not in the labour force. - Based on the 2006 Census, 54.3 per cent of couple families with children aged 0 to 8 in the Barwon South West region had both parents employed.
-This is greater than the percentage of couple families, with children in this age-group, with both parents employed in Victoria (52.3%). - Based on the 2006 Census, 2.9 per cent of couple families with children aged 0 to 8 in the Barwon South West region had both parents unemployed or not in the labour force.
-This is less than the percentage of couple families, with children in this age-group, with neither parent in the labour force in Victoria (3.9%). - Barwon South West region was ranked 8 out of the 9 Victorian regions in terms of the percentage of couple families with neither parent in the labour force.
-A rank of 1 was assigned to the region with the highest percentage of couple families with neither parent in the labour force.
+Other includes: One parent employed, other parent unemployed and One parent unemployed and other not in the labour force. - Based on the 2006 Census, 60.7 per cent of couple families with children aged 0 to 8 in Queenscliffe (B) had both parents employed.
+This is greater than the percentage of couple families, with children in this age group, with both parents employed in Victoria (52.3 per cent). - The percentage of couple families with children aged 0 to 8 years in Queenscliffe (B) with both parents unemployed or not in the labour force could not be derived due to small numbers.
+There were 2.9 per cent of couple families with children aged 0 to 8 years in the broader Barwon South West region where both parents were unemployed or not in the labour force.
+This was less than the percentage of couple families, with children in this age group, with neither parent in the labour force in Victoria (3.9 per cent). - Queenscliffe (B) was ranked 0 out of 79 LGAs in terms of the percentage of couple families with neither parent in the labour force.
+A rank of 1 was assigned to the LGA with the highest percentage of couple families with neither parent in the labour force.

-Figure 5: Employment status of one parent families with children aged 0 to 8 years in the Barwon South West region, Rural Victoria and Victoria, 2006.
+Figure 5: Employment status of one parent families with children aged 0 to 8 years in Queenscliffe (B), the Barwon South West region and Victoria, 2006.